 This course is designed to assist teachers in public and private schools in creating more effective lesson plans for their students.
-These lesson plans will align not just with their curriculum, but also the NCLB and Common Core requirements.
+These lesson plans address both the structure of the lesson and appropriate assessment tools and rubrics.
 Lesson plans are a teacher's self-created guide to content presentations that maximize mastery by the student, and can be optimized to create an environment for the most successful possible learning outcomes.
-This course combines meta-analysis with current action research and applies it into skills teachers can actually use in their classrooms.
-At the end of the course, participants will be able to create research-based lesson plans that are both efficient and effective.
+This course combines current action research and applies it into skills teachers can actually use in their classrooms.
+Strategic Lesson Planning uniquely examines procedures to maximize student content retrieval.
+At the end of the course, participants will be able to create lesson plans that are both efficient and effective.

 Carlow University ED 666 • Madonna University EDU 5830.22 • Notre Dame College ED 585 F • The College of Saint Rose EDT 664